davidhalladay/Frido/README.md

 ---
 ## ☀️Important updates
 - [Nov 7, 2024] Microsoft’s blob storage no longer allow anonymous downloads per the latest company wise security policy.
 The pretrained-weights may not be available now.
-We are fixing this issues.
+We are fixing this issue.

 ---
 ## ☀️News